-All information and documentation related to a disability is confidential and is not released without the student's written consent.
+• All information and documentation related to a disability is confidential and is not

 Are there other acceptable sources for substantiating a student's disability and request for accommodations?

 Yes, acceptable sources for substantiating a student's disability and request for accommodations can take a variety of forms.
 This may include a student's self-report (a student's narrative of his or her experiences of disability, barriers, and effective and ineffective accommodations) and observation and interaction (the impressions and conclusions formed by the Disability Services Coordinator during interviews and conversations with a student or in evaluating the effectiveness of previously implemented accommodations).